Looking for an easy way to keep your customers coming back for more?

 Many eCommerce businesses use social media to increase brand awareness and create a community of loyal brand advocates.
 If you want to improve customer loyalty with users who already follow you on social media, you can offer exclusive discounts or coupons.

-This approach keeps your audience engaged with your brand, and gives other users a reason to like, share, and subscribe to your social channels.
+Distribution channels like this keeps your audience engaged with your brand, and gives other users a reason to like, share, and subscribe to your social channels.
+It’s also a great way to reach users on mobile devices because social media is used more often on mobile.

 10. Add Your Coupon to a Website Banner